 The content of this catalog is provided for the information of the student.
 It is accurate at the time of printing, but is subject to change from time to time as deemed appropriate by the University in order to fulfill its role and mission, or to accommodate to circumstances beyond its control.
 Any such changes may be implemented without prior notice and without obligation and, unless specified otherwise, are effective when made.
-Catalog feedback, additions and corrections should be directed to: Jennifer Reimert, Assistant Dean of Academic Support Services, School of Graduate and Adult Education, 610-796-8468.
+Catalog feedback, additions and corrections should be directed to: Jennifer Reimert, Assistant Dean of Academic Support Services, School of Graduate and Continuing Studies, 610-796-8468.

-MASTER OF ARTS (M.A.)
-IN CLINICAL COUNSELING
+MASTER OF ARTS MASTER OF ARTS (M.A.)
+COMMUNITY COUNSELING

-The Program in Clinical Counseling leading to a Master of Arts degree is designed to combine theoretical knowledge, research, professional skills with an ethical foundation to prepare students to treat individuals, families, couples, and groups.
-The Clinical Counseling Program leading to a Master of Arts degree is approved by the Pennsylvania Department of Education and Middle States Commission of Higher Education.
+The Program in Community Counseling leading to a Master of Arts degree is designed to combine theoretical knowledge, research, professional skills and an ethical foundation to prepare students to work with individuals, families, couples, groups and communities to enhance their ability to function within society.
+Special emphasis is placed on working with populations experiencing co-occurring mental health and substance abuse disorders.
+The Community Counseling Program leading to a Master of Arts degree is approved by the Pennsylvania Department of Education and Middle States Commission of Higher Education.
 The program requirements for this Master of Arts degree are as follows: